Skip to main content

 • Large dog (over 25 kg): max.
 5 to 6 pieces per day

-For macadamia nuts there is no safe dose: as little as 2.4 g per kg body weight can trigger poisoning symptoms.
-For a 10 kg dog that is fewer than 4 nuts.
+For macadamia nuts there is no safe dose: as little as 2.4 g per kg of body weight can trigger signs of poisoning.
+For a 10 kg dog that is about 24 g (about 10 nuts).

 Question 1 of 3